|作者：||Committee on Sanitary and Phytosanitary Measures|

 SANITARY AND PHYTOSANITARY MEASURES

 1.1.
-The present report is being circulated by the Chairperson of the Committee on Sanitary and Phytosanitary Measures (SPS Committee) on his own responsibility.
-This report provides a summary of the activities of the SPS Committee during 2020.
+The present report is being circulated by the Chairperson of the Committee on Sanitary and Phytosanitary Measures on his own responsibility.
+This report provides a summary of the activities and decisions of the Committee during 2015.